Fan Fic: Elementals Of Harmony

 Ditzy Doo.
 Or, if you prefer, Derpy Hooves.
 A happy-go-lucky, muffin-loving mare with hardly a care in the world.
 Right?

-a problem, much less how to go about solving it.
+True, until massive amounts of mana start gathering around the homes of the Elements of Harmony.
+Now Ditzy's the one pony who even knows that there'd a problem, much less how to go about solving it.
 The bad news is that it's going to be next to impossible to get anypony else to listen to her.

 The good news?
 She has considerably more leverage in the situation than you might think.
 After all, she's a Planeswalker.